RoCOCO: Robustness Benchmark of MS-COCO to Stress-test Image-Text Matching Models: Experiments and Results

-\subsubsection{Image-to-Text Retrieval}
+\subsubsection{Image-to-Text Retrieval.}

 Table~\ref{table:main-i2t} reports the image-to-text retrieval results on our new datasets.
-All models show a significant performance drop across the testsets.
-From the results, we have observed following points.

-\textbf{Data perspective. } Evaluation on Rand-voca shows the most performance degradation as can be seen from Table.
-We conjecture that this is because Rand-voca includes many unexpected words that do not commonly co-appear in captions, whereas in Same-concept and Diff-concept, both the source words and the target words belong to the same dataset, COCO.
-The above observation means that models seem more vulnerable to sentences made up of unfamiliar combinations of words that have rarely appeared in the trained captions.
-This conjecture questions the model's ability to understand the word-level meaning within the sentence.
+First, we observe the highest performance degradation on Rand-voca, with BLIP ViT-B showing a decrease of nearly 50\%.
+This can be attributed to the fact that Rand-voca contains numerous unexpected words that do not commonly appear together in captions.
+This observation suggests that models are vulnerable to sentences comprising unfamiliar word combinations that rarely appear in the trained captions.

-\textbf{Model perspective. } We expect Large-scale VL pre-training models should be more robust since they are trained on additional pre-training datasets (e.g., 400M image pairs in CLIP~\cite{ref:clip_2021}, 129M in BLIP~\cite{ref:li_blip_2022}, 14M in ALBEF~\cite{ref:albef_2021}).
-However, the results of drop rate or false recall@1 do not show superior robustness to the conventional Visual Semantic Embedding models.
-We assume that since Large-scale VL pre-training models learn multimodal representation by minimizing the distance of the matched image-text pair (i.e., ITM loss), they could be vulnerable to a single-word change in caption.
-Therefore, we argue that it is important to devise a robust learning algorithm, such that the model can better learn the word-level semantic meaning and its alignment to images.
+Furthermore, we can observe consistent degradation across all vision-language models, with drop rates ranging from 11\% to 51\% and RSMS from 13\% to 55\%, regardless of methods or the scale of pre-training datasets (e.g., 400M image pairs in CLIP~\cite{ref:clip_2021}, 129M in BLIP~\cite{ref:li_blip_2022}, 14M in ALBEF~\cite{ref:albef_2021}).
+We assume that commonly used image-text matching loss might be vulnerable to a single-word change in the caption because the loss is used to minimize only the distance between image-text pairs for learning multimodal representations.
+In addition, Figure~\ref{fig:i2t_example} presents qualitative examples evaluated with BLIP (ViT-B) from Same-concept dataset.
+Our results highlight the importance of developing a robust training strategy for ITM models that can better capture word-level semantic meaning and align it with images.

-\subsubsection{Text-to-Image Retrieval}
+\subsubsection{Text-to-Image Retrieval.}

-We evaluate VL methods on new image set with $\lambda=0.9, 0.8$ in Table~\ref{table:main-t2i}.
-We have generated images with three random seeds and report the averaged results.
-We can observe consistent degradation for all VL methods.
+We evaluate VL methods on the new image set with $\lambda=0.9, 0.8$ in Table~\ref{table:main-t2i}.
+The images are generated using three random seeds, and the averaged results are reported.
+It can also be observed that all VL methods consistently exhibit performance degradation, with drop rates ranging from 9\% to 39\% and RSMS from 11\% to 42\%.

-We display the examples of retrieving incorrect images with BLIP ViT-B when $\lambda=0.8$ in Figure~\ref{fig:t2i_example}.
-While human would not prefer to mixed images to the original images, we observe that models are easily confused two images.
-We presume that models attend to specific region in an image without understanding the whole context and details of images.

-We believe that this is a simple but effective way to test the model's robustness.
-We show the results on more $\lambda$ and more visualization of images in Supplementary material.